llord1/llord1.github.io/PathToPhD.md

 5.  ~~Presented on using data science for environmental analysis with index creation:~~

-    * *Proposed and presented a multi-paper mixture of sound and sentiment analysis to HU members.*
+    * *Proposed and presented a multi-paper cross-domain attempt at highlighting 'the duality of the fragility of endangered animals (sounds) and endangered human languages' to HU members; it was a biocultural diversity effort to encourage conservation through acoustic analysis and monitoring of endangered animals, and the monitoring of endangered heritage language of Saint Lucian Kwéyòl (on social media via sentiment analysis etc.).*

     * Road blocks= Spoke to Ford, Ashby, Arvid, and five other teachers.
 While I was able to find external support, there was no additional internal support; unable to form a committee.
 No traction/it did not appear to fit for a Ph.D. in data science; I was advised to focus more on business or tourism, or anything I had a background in, or focusing on one area (not a multi-paper publication route).